 Types of French Verbs

 To conjugate verbs in the French present tense, you need to know the right ending.
 There are two types of verbs in French: regular and irregular.

 1. Regular verbs are easy to learn since they follow fixed patterns.
 There are three different regular verbs endings that you should learn.

 Next, we will list the pattern each ending follows.

 About 90% of French verbs have an -er ending.

-Learning conjugating verbs with er ending will enable you to conjugate almost all the French verbs.
-The rule of thumb for conjugating verbs with –er ending is easy.
-You must drop the -er ending and instead use endings like -e, -es, -e, -ons, -ez, -ent.
+Learning to conjugate -er verbs will enable you to conjugate almost all French verbs.
+The rule for these verbs is easy: Drop the -er ending and instead use -e, -es, -e, -ons, -ez, or -ent.

-They count of approximately 5% of French verbs.
-They too follow a pattern except a few which are irregular verbs.
+These account for approximately 5% of French verbs.
+They too follow a pattern, except a few that are irregular.

 |je finis||nous finissons|

 |il/elle/on finit||ils/elles finissent|